5r1kanth/GDPFall24-Group05/README.md

 3. **JavaScript for Dynamic Updates**:
    - Create a function to dynamically adjust the width of the filled portion of the bar based on the completion percentage (e.g., 50%).
    - When called, this function updates the bar in real time, reflecting course progress visually.

+## Implementing Certificate Generation in a Java Web Application
+  1. **Design the Certificate Template**
+     - Create a certificate layout with placeholders for dynamic data (e.g., name, course, date).
+     - Use a PDF editor for visual design or generate it programmatically.
+  2. **Use a PDF Library**
+     - Choose a library like **iText** or **Apache PDFBox** to generate PDFs in Java.
+     - These libraries allow you to customize text, images, and layout in the certificate PDF.
+  3. **Create a Certificate Generator Class**
+     - Write a Java class to fill in placeholders in the template with user-specific data, generating a personalized PDF.
+  4. **Integrate Certificate Generation in the Web Application**
+     - Trigger certificate generation upon course completion or similar events.
+     - Call the certificate generator class to create the PDF with the user’s details.
+  5. **Provide a Download Option**
+     - Implement a servlet or controller to serve the generated PDF as a downloadable file for users.
+  6. **Store Certificate Metadata** *(Optional)*
+     - Store information about each generated certificate (e.g., certificate ID, generation date) in a database to allow future access and verification.